wet-boew/GCWeb/méli-mélo/2024-04-stepsquiz/meta.md

   modified: dct:modified

 title:
-  en: Steps list
+  en: Quiz pattern
-  fr: Liste d'étape
 description:
-  en: Style ordered list and divs with steps number in circles.
-  fr: Mise en style d'une liste ordonnée et de divs avec des numéros d'étape dans un cercle
+  en: Apply a quiz pattern to the existing Steps Form component.
-modified: 2021-05-21
+modified: 2024-04-16
-componentName: 2021-05-steps
+componentName: 2024-04-stepsquiz
-sponsor: CRA - Christopher Oakes (@christopher-o)
+sponsor: Revamp of the Life events project

 pages:
   examples:
-    - title: Steps
+    - title: Quiz
       language: en
       path: index.html

 implementationPlan:
-  - due: 2021-06
-    what: Engage with TBS to show them this design pattern
-  - due: 2021-10
+  - due: 2024-03
-    what: Review and identify requirement to make this functionality enterprise ready
+    what: Review and identify requirement to make this functionality enterprise ready.
-  - due: 2021-11
-    what: Produce accessibility and usability report on its usage on Canada.ca
-  - due: 2022-02
+  - due: 2024-07
-    what: Have this feature as provisional feature in GCWeb and get TBS to publish guidance on how to use it.
+    what: Have this feature as a Meli-Melo feature in GCWeb.
-  - due: 2023-12
-    what: review updated CSS and governance added to validate usability toward stable

 todos:
-  - Review governance and rationale for the use of both designs
+  - Write governance and rationale for the use of this design

 output: false
 ---